In this lab you'll get familiar with creating new instances of type classes.

 To test your class, show that the rules for multiplying the unit

-k all hold as described above.
+all hold as described above.
 Include this test code in

-your submission as a function called testQuaternions, which will
+your submission as a function called testQuaternions

 simply print out all possible pairwise products of these three numbers